mysteriumnetwork/documentation/content/user-guide/index.md

 #### Register a new identity
 > Command: myst account register

-First of all we will need to create and register and identity which is required in order to identify yourself in the network.
+We will need to create and register an identity which is required in order to identify yourself in the network.

 This can be done by executing: